(67.72 inches wide 28.15 inches high 24.80 inches deep)

 Function : Chests (of all shapes and sizes) were the most common form of furniture in late-medieval/renaissance households.
 Even poor households are likely to have had at least one, while the inventories of great households can list hundreds.
 They were used to hold all manner of goods: coin, plate and personal jewels, clothes and textiles, vestments and chapel ornaments, muniments, books, arms and armour, lights, grain and bread.
 A practical disadvantage of large chests was accessing contents especially smaller objects at the bottom.
 Most chests of any quality have a built-in, lidded compartment or 'till' across one or both ends.
 These must have been convenient for smaller valuables (and perhaps candles), and some were fitted with their own lock.
 Chests were conventionally placed next to beds.
 They often contained valuable linen for the bed, but would also be close under the watchful eye of the owner.

 gbp 18000 (Pound Sterling)

-Please note: This is a guide conversion price only as we update our currency table every six hours, please check with dealer which currencies are an acceptable form of payment.
+Please note: This is a guide conversion price only.
+Please check with dealer which currencies are an acceptable form of payment.